-In today’s marketplace, there are tons of gauges market participants can use to monitor the equity markets.
-Some of the most underrated are hedge fund and insider trading sentiment.
-At Insider Monkey, our research analyses have shown that, historically, those who follow the best picks of the elite hedge fund managers can outclass the broader indices by a significant amount (see just how much).
+In today’s marketplace there are many methods stock market investors put to use to evaluate their holdings.
+Two of the most underrated methods are hedge fund and insider trading sentiment.
+Our experts have shown that, historically, those who follow the best picks of the best hedge fund managers can beat their index-focused peers by a solid amount (see the details here).

-How are hedge funds trading Stifel Financial Corp.
+What have hedge funds been doing with Stifel Financial Corp.
 (NYSE:SF)?